Josen Shakuhachi

 Origins of the shakuhachi

-Like most things in early Japanese history, the first shakuhachi were imported to Japan from China (Nara period, 710-794 ad).
+Like most things in early Japanese history the first shakuhachi were imported to Japan from China (Nara period, 710-794 ad).
 These flutes were a part of the court music ensemble called Gagaku 雅楽, as it’s translated from Chinese into Japanese.

 The shakuhachi would also see other variations and evolutions.
 For example, they were not initially crafted from root end bamboo.
-Rather, they were made from the upper, above root portions of the bamboo stalk for nearly a thousand years in Japan before the root end was utilized (8th c. to late 17th c.).
+Rather, they were made from the upper above root portions of the bamboo stalk for nearly a thousand years in Japan before the root end was utilized (8th c. to 17th c.).

 Madaké bamboo

 For instance, it typically grows very straight with good distances between the nodes for finger-hole placement (internodal spacing).
-The first meter of the stalk can also have a nice inner taper to the bore, which is essential for the correct sound and feeling.
+The first meter of the stalk can also have a nice inner taper to the bore which is essential for the correct sound and feeling.
 In my experience, its most supreme gift is its variety; the myriad voices of nature.
 These voices are exemplified in Jinashi and Jimori type shakuhachi instruments which preserve the natural inner bamboo bores.

 Playing shakuhachi in front of giant Madaké bamboo, 2010